0xricoard/hugo-blog/content/posts/about.md

 ---
 ## So do you want know about me huh?

-I'm just a lonely guy.
+20 y.o from indonesia.
 I love code, movies, blog also being a tech guy <3 **Send Me a anonymous message if you want to ask me** [https://secreto.site/id/apt4b6](https://secreto.site/id/apt4b6)